 Choose a different image for each blog by tapping “Add blog” in the content section.
 Navigate to the relevant blog to see your images.
 If you don’t like the split magazine layout, just remove the content sections for the magazine layout and revert to a traditional single-column layout.

 Show products in your blog

-Once you’ve invested the work in creating interesting, engaging and relevant content for your store’s blog you then need to help guide your visitors to the ultimate goal: conversion.
+Once you’ve invested the time and effort in creating interesting, engaging and relevant content for your store’s blog you then need to help guide your visitors to the ultimate goal: conversion.

 Promote products or collections in the menu

-This option allows you to highlight new collections or products (or anything else!) by adding image links to your menu.
-Simply add some text or images and a link using the options provided, and these will show in your mega nav.
+This option allows you to highlight new collections or products (or anything else) by adding image links to your menu.
+Simply add some text or images and a link using the options provided, and these will show in your mega menu.